bbauska/JS-Basics-Unlock/README.md

   alt="." />
 </p>
 <!-- ![](./images/image107.jpg){width="15.430272309711286in" height="0.9377537182852144in"}  -->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="">4.3.2 Arrow Functions and the this Keyword</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-One of the most beneficial features of arrow functions is how they handle the keyword.
+<p>One of the most beneficial features of arrow functions is how they
+handle the keyword.
 Unlike traditional functions, the value of this &#39;
-inside an arrow function is determined by the surrounding (enclosing) lexical context and not by how the function is called.
+inside an arrow function is determined by the surrounding (enclosing) lexical context and not by how the function is called.</p>

-Example:
+<p>Example:</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 108.   ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">